 Pre-booked taxi (normally included) from Barnstaple station to Lynmouth/Lynton; taxi from Dunster to Taunton station at end.

 Driving isn’t the easiest option, but you can leave your car at the railway station in Taunton (supplement payable locally – buy ticket online on the day (only) here) and take a train on to Barnstaple (or taxi/bus to Lynmouth).
 Do note that space at Taunton station isn’t guaranteed (there are 140 places), and other options are available either in the town or via private arrangements on the JustPark app.

 Long term parking may also be available in Dunster at Dunster Steep car park, again subject to space being available (not pre-bookable but use the PayByPhone App; 7 day permit costs approx. £25).
 You will then need a taxi to Lynton or Lynmouth (supplement from £70).

 ARRIVING BY AIR

-Best “local” airports are Exeter or Bristol, but connections to Taunton are good from the London airports.
+Best “local” airports are Exeter or Bristol, but connections are good from the London airports.